mekanika/skematic/README.md

     npm test

-> Note: Generated API docs can be found in the _npm installed package_ under `docs/index.html`
+> Note: Generated API docs can be found in the _npm installed package_ under `docs/index.html`.
+Otherwise generate them using `npm run docs`

 **Benchmarks:** The `perf/benchmark.js` is simply a check to ensure you haven't destroyed performance: `npm run benchmark`.
 Skematic runs at several tens of thousands of complex validations per second on basic hardware.